huyisme-005/LaMusique/README.md

 ### **5. Explore the UI**
 *   The main page (`/`) is for song creation:
     *   The left panel contains all song creation tools (including theme selection from a scrollable list with custom input, emotion selection with mixed emotion options, direct lyrics input/editing, melody parameters), audio input, and export/share controls, organized into a single vertically scrollable view with sections.
 A "Save Current Song" button is available here.
 Individual cards within this panel will show horizontal scrollbars if their content overflows.
-    *   The right panel displays generated lyrics (with plagiarism scan option), melody information (including singing instructions and lyric feedback), and music video asset controls (with placeholder plagiarism scan option).
+    *   The right panel displays generated lyrics (with placeholder plagiarism scan option), melody information (including singing instructions and lyric feedback), and music video asset controls (with placeholder plagiarism scan option).
 Individual cards here will also show horizontal scrollbars if their content overflows.
 *   The "Saved Songs" page (`/saved`), accessible from the header, allows management of locally saved songs.
 *   The "Feedback" page (`/feedback`), accessible from the header, provides a survey for user input.